DarrenSeubert/BlackjackFX/README.md

 # BlackjackFX
- JavaFX Application that Plays Blackjack with a user/
+ JavaFX Application that Plays Blackjack with a user